 There is quite a bit of vignetting and distortion.
 Vignetting never really clears up and is the worst at f1.8.

 Compared to the Fujinon lenses, the 23mm f1.4 lens blows them both away here, but compared to the 27mm f2.8 lens, the 7Artisans lens is about the same.
-However, with the Fujinon lenses there will be a built in lens profile that corrects for most of these problems with the RAW profile, so you’ll never actually see it like you will with the 7artisans lens.
-Same is true with Sony lenses when used in Sony cameras.
+However, with the Fujinon lenses, a built-in lens profile will correct most of these problems with the RAW profile, so you’ll never actually see it like you will with the 7artisans lens.
+The same is true with Sony lenses when used in Sony cameras.

 Chromatic Aberrations